-Oncology Massage for People with a Cancer History
+Oncology Massage for People Living with a Cancer Diagnosis

 A cancer diagnosis brings with it a whirlwind of physical, emotional, and mental challenges.
-For many people navigating treatment or recovery, oncology massage offers a much-needed source of comfort, connection, and relief.
+For many people navigating cancer treatment, massage can offer a much-needed source of comfort and connection.

-This specialized form of massage is thoughtfully adapted to support individuals at any stage of their cancer journey — whether in active treatment, survivorship, or palliative care.
-And while oncology massage is gentle, its impact can be deeply profound.
-Oncology massage is therapeutic massage with adjustments to position, pressure, and technique that make it safe and effective for people in cancer treatment or with a history of cancer.
+Oncology massage is a specialized form of massage therapy thoughtfully adapted to support individuals at any stage of their cancer experience — whether in treatment, survivorship, or palliative care.
+And while this form of massage is intentional and not deep tissue, its impact can be deeply restorative.

 What Is Oncology Massage?

 Oncology massage is a modality of therapeutic massage that’s specifically tailored to the unique needs of individuals affected by cancer.
-Therapists trained in oncology massage understand the precautions and modifications needed to work safely with people experiencing the effects of cancer and its treatment — such as fatigue, neuropathy, radiation sensitivity, surgical sites, and compromised immune systems.
+Therapists trained in working with cancer patients understand the precautions and modifications needed to work safely with people experiencing the effects of cancer and its treatment — such as fatigue, neuropathy, radiation sensitivity, surgical sites, lymphedema and compromised immune systems.

 It is not about deep pressure or intense techniques.
 Rather, it’s about compassionate, safe, and supportive touch.